 The Arsenal youth system has been, quite correctly, revered in the last 20 years for its ability to produce top quality young players year after year.
 This is why Arsenal have been able to charge through the early stages of cup competition using teams filled to the brim with youngsters.
 This year is no different, despite the galling defeat to Nottingham Forest.
-That defeat came against the odds and was a massive upset to everyone and you can find the latest odds over at Free Bets UK to see if you can make back some of that cash you probably lost!
+That defeat came against the odds and was a massive upset to everyone.

 The likes of Reiss Nelson have excited in the Europa League, and of course Eddie Nketiah was the League Cup hero against Norwich.
 But the main man to emerge this year was one that people may not have predicted.
 Injuries to Sead Kolasinac and Nacho Monreal meant that 20-year-old Ainsley Maitland Niles stepped up to the plate.

 Having risen through the academy, Maitland-Niles came into the first team out of necessity.
 Despite being a natural central player, he adapted swiftly to the rigours of wing-back, and not even on his favoured side.
 Ever present in the Europa League, and having made 8 appearances in the league, he has improved with every game.

 His playing style has been evident from his first appearance, demonstrating obvious calmness and composure on the ball and when defending.
 During his 30 Championship appearances for Ipswich, he scored once and only racked up two assists.
 But he was an integral part of Mick McCarthy’s side, and learned a lot about the importance of work rate in a team.

 It was during his time at Ipswich that gave McCarthy “no doubt” that Maitland-Niles would become a first teamer for Arsenal in no time, and he’s certainly been proven right.